-Oils of the proper quality for your vehicle can be identified by looking for the "Starburst" symbol.
-The "Starburst" symbol indicates that the oil has been certified by the American Petroleum Institute (API), and is preferred for use in your gasoline engine.
+Oils recommended for your vehicle can be identified by looking for the "Starburst" symbol.
+This symbol indicates that the oil has been certified by the American Petroleum Institute (API).
+Do not use any oil which does not carry this Starburst symbol.

-If you change your own oil, be sure you use oil that has the "Starburst" symbol on the front of the oil container.
+If you change your own oil, be sure you use oil that has the Starburst symbol on the front of the oil container.
 If you have your oil changed for you, be sure the oil put into your engine is American Petroleum Institute certified for gasoline engines.